Traffic Management Overview

 Traffic Management versus Air Traffic Control

 The primary responsibility of air traffic controllers is the separation of aircraft.
-They control traffic in and around airports and in the terminal and enroute airspace in between.
+They control traffic in and around airports and in the terminal and en route airspace in between.
 Controllers speak directly with pilots, notifying them of traffic or weather in their vicinity.
-Pilots depend on the instructions they receive from Air Traffic Control to safely and efficiently travel from their origins to their destinations.
+Pilots depend on the instructions they receive from air traffic control to safely and efficiently travel from their origins to their destinations.

-The scale of convective weather impacts (typically thunderstorms) largely determines the severity and scope of traffic management initiatives that will be implemented, and their lead time.
+The scale of convective weather impacts,typically thunderstorms, largely determines the severity and scope of traffic management initiatives that will be implemented and their lead time.

 Large scale, intense convective weather (right image) can render airspace completely unusable.
-When this type of weather (large red oval stretching from New York to Tennessee labelled Weather) occurs, the full flow of aircraft scheduled for that airspace must be rerouted around the blockage.
+When this type of weather (large red oval stretching from New York to Tennessee labeled Weather) occurs, the full flow of aircraft scheduled for that airspace must be rerouted around the blockage.
 Large scale strategic traffic flow management requires lead times of 4-8 hours to modify the routing for large numbers of aircraft.

 In general, strategic traffic flow management requires clear, high confidence predictions of weather impacts on airspace capacity 2-8 hours ahead of time.
 NextGen Weather provides a number of capabilities that support these operational needs, including 2-8 hour Predictive Products, Translation Products, and Confidence Metrics.

 - How Air Traffic Control Works is a comprehensive, easy-to-understand article about ATC.

 - Traffic Flow Management is explained by the National Business Aviation Association.

 - Traffic Flow Management in the National Airspace System (PDF) is an FAA presentation.